NREL/nrelWattileExt/README.md

 4. Manually copy the Trio-formatted function record(s) from the *Shell* to the relevant file(s) in the `lib/` directory, replacing the existing versions as applicable.

-### Test Environment ###

-The `test/` subdirectory contains resources and instructions for setting up a minimal SkySpark test environment for developing and testing functions and workflows related to **nrelWattileExt**.

 License
 -------